Skip to main content

 Middle East

 In the Middle East, cash has reigned supreme until recently.
-Our data finds that in several markets, such as Bahrain, Qatar, and Saudi Arabia, cards are the favored alternative online payment solution.
-This is driven by deeper penetration from the international brands, as well as the development of government-backed payment networks.
-Examples include KNet in Kuwait, Oman Net in Oman, QPay in Qatar and mada in Saudi Arabia.
+According to our research, significant internet and smartphone penetration has resulted in a growing preference for mobile wallets in a region that could see 565 million smartphone connections by the end of 2025.
+This shift was driven by the suspicion that cash was a potential carrier of the virus during the pandemic.
+This is driven by deeper penetration from international brands, as well as the development of government-backed payment networks.
+Examples include KNet in Kuwait, Oman Net in Oman, QPay in Qatar and Mada in Saudi Arabia.

 Asia Pacific